ActiveCampaign/postmark-wordpress/README.md

 ### TLS Version Requirements/Compatibility

-The Postmark API requires TLS 1.2 support.
-You can check your TLS 1.2 compatibility using [this plugin](https://wordpress.org/plugins/tls-1-2-compatibility-test/).
+The Postmark API requires TLS v1.1 or v1.2 support.
+We recommend using TLS v1.2.

+You can check your TLS v1.2 compatibility using [this plugin](https://wordpress.org/plugins/tls-1-2-compatibility-test/).
 After installing the plugin, change the dropdown for 'Select API Endpoint' to _How's My SSL?_ and run the test.
-If compatibility with TLS 1.2 is not detected, contact your server host or make the necessary upgrades to support TLS 1.2.
+If compatibility with TLS v1.2 is not detected, contact your server host or make the necessary upgrades to support TLS v1.1 or v1.2.

 TLS 1.2 requires: